bitcoin/bitcoin/doc/multisig-tutorial.md

 At the time of writing, there is no way to extract a specific path from wallets in Bitcoin Core.
 For this, an external signer/xpub can be used.

-[PR #22341](https://github.com/bitcoin/bitcoin/pull/22341), which is still under development, introduces a new wallet RPC `getxpub`.
-It takes a BIP32 path as an argument and returns the xpub, along with the master key fingerprint.

 ## 1.1 Basic Multisig Workflow

 ### 1.1 Create the Descriptor Wallets